 Customers and EDI 832

 EDI 832 documents are also critical to the companies that receive them.
 The EDI 832 provides critical information on products and prices available to the customer.
 In order to expedite the receipt and processing of EDI 832 documents, many companies integrate the receipt of the EDI 832 into their purchasing software.
-Key information contained in the EDI 832 like minimum order quantities and number of items per container provides the customer with key information to be used in the ordering process.
+Key information contained in the EDI 832, like minimum order quantities and the number of items per container, provides the customer with key information to be used in the ordering process.

 EDI 832, The Cornerstone of Business

 As you can see, the EDI 832 transaction is a critical component used in the exchange of transaction information between vendors and customers.
 As your business begins to embrace EDI, whether through your own initiative or through a mandate, you should explore how you could use the EDI 832 transaction.
 The exchange of product information via the EDI 832 is a key aspect of communicating with your customers that will enable the smooth and efficient exchange of orders and invoices between you and your customers.

 EDI 832 Documents

 As a supplier just getting started with EDI, you should take time to ensure the complete accuracy and thoroughness of your EDI 832 document.
 At its core, the EDI 832 provides information that your customers need before they even begin to consider placing an order.
 As a retailer, the EDI 832 transaction is equally critical.
 Through the EDI 832 you will be able to augment your catalog information with content from your vendors.
 If you are integrating your EDI with your in-house systems, make sure the EDI 832 is a part of that effort.
 A fully integrated EDI 832 will allow you to seamlessly maintain an updated catalog of information from your suppliers.